DrHB/icecube-2nd-place/README.md

 # icecube-2nd-place

 This repository contains the source code for the 2nd place solution in the [Kaggle IceCube Neutrino Detection Competition](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice) developed by [DrHB](https://www.kaggle.com/drhabib) and [Iafoss](https://www.kaggle.com/iafoss).
+For more technical results read [here](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/discussion/402882).
 To reproduce our results, please follow the instructions provided below.

 ## Installation